belieflab/wizaRdry/README.md

 ## A Magical Framework for Collaborative & Reproducible Data Analysis

-The wizaRdry package provides a comprehensive data analysis framework specifically designed for NIH-funded computational psychiatry, neuroscience, and psychology research with built-in NIH Data Archive (NDA) integration.
+The 'wizaRdry' package provides a comprehensive data analysis framework specifically designed for NIH-funded computational psychiatry, neuroscience, and psychology research with built-in NIH Data Archive (NDA) integration.

 ## Installation